eslint/eslint/docs/src/rules/no-fallthrough.md

 * Set the `commentPattern` option to a regular expression string to change the test for intentional fallthrough comment.
 If the fallthrough comment matches a directive, that takes precedence over `commentPattern`.

 * Set the `allowEmptyCase` option to `true` to allow empty cases regardless of the layout.
 By default, this rule does not require a fallthrough comment after an empty `case` only if the empty `case` and the next `case` are on the same line or on consecutive lines.

+* Set the `checkFinalCase` option to `true` to disallow fallthrough for the final case in the switch statement.
+By default, this rule does not bother checking the final case statement, because there is nothing that it could ever fallthrough to.
+With that said, it can still be desirable to enforce a `break` statement for the final case.
+Doing this makes switch arms look more consistent, makes switch arms more resilient to reoganization, and reduces Git noise when a new switch case is added at the bottom.
+(This is similar to the benefits provided by trailing commas.)

+    * Note that this option still applies when the final case is a `default` case.
+Assuming that `default` cases are always at the bottom of a switch statement (using the [`default-case-last`](default-case-last.md) rule), `default` cases are distinct from other case statements in that they would not ever need to be reorganized or have something added underneath.
+However, it can still be desirable to have a `break` statement in an otherwise-empty `default` case in order to avoid triggering the [`no-empty`](no-empty.md) rule and to avoid the appearance of the code being unfinished.
+Thus, since `break` statements might be desired for otherwise-empty `default` cases, it can make sense to enforce them in every `default` case across a codebase for consistency.

 ### commentPattern